 - The Platinum Delta SkyMiles® Credit Card is offering a welcome bonus of 75,000 bonus miles plus 5,000 bonus MQMs after spending $3,000 within the first three months; earn a $100 statement credit after making a Delta purchase with your card within the first three months

 - The Delta Reserve® Credit Card is offering a welcome bonus of 75,000 bonus miles plus 5,000 bonus MQMs after spending $5,000 within the first three months

-These are among the best offers we’ve ever seen on the cards, and you’re eligible for the bonuses on each of the cards, as they’re all considered separate products (see my previous post about how many Delta Amex cards you can apply for).
+These are among the best offers we’ve ever seen on the cards, and you’re eligible for the bonuses on each of these cards, as they’re all considered separate products.

 If you have a Delta co-branded credit card then you can redeem SkyMiles for one cent each towards the cost of a ticket, in increments of 5,000 miles.
 The Pay With Miles benefit is available exclusively to those with select Delta co-branded credit cards, and even elite members without the credit card don’t have access to this benefit.